 Bigg Boss 13: Is Shehnaz Digging Her Own Grave?
 Mahira Among 7 Contestants Nominated For Eviction

-Bigg Boss house brings the worst out of anyone!
-The same thing is happening with Bigg Boss 13 contestant Shehnaz Gill.
-'Punjab Ki Katrina', who has been impressing viewers with her cuteness and innocence, has suddenly changed after wild card entrant Himanshi Khurana's entry.
+Bigg Boss house brings out the worst in anyone!
+It's a similar case with Shehnaz Gill as well.
+The 'Punjab Ki Katrina', who has been impressing viewers with her cuteness and innocence, has suddenly changed after wild card entrant Himanshi Khurana's entry.
 Shehnaz has been crying and acting weird ever since her rival Himanshi's entry.
-Her close friends in the house - Siddharth Shukla, Aarti Singh and even Paras Chhabra are trying their best to console her.
+Her close friends in the house - Siddharth Shukla, Aarti Singh and Paras Chhabra are trying their best to console her.

 Shehnaz On Her Fallout With Himanshi

-For those who missed yesterday's (35th day) episode, Shehnaz and Himanshi revealed about their huge fallout.
-Shehnaz revealed to Sid, Aarti and Azim Riaz as to how things turned ugly between her and Himanshi and also revealed that she became the most disliked celebrity of Punjabi industry after the controversy.
+For those who missed yesterday's (35th day) episode, Shehnaz and Himanshi spoke about their huge fallout.
+Shehnaz revealed to Sid, Aarti and Azim Riaz as to how things turned ugly between her and Himanshi, and also said that she became the most disliked celebrity of the Punjabi industry after the controversy.

 Himanshi Makes Shocking Revelations